SkylineCommunications/dataminer-docs-connectors/connector/doc/2WCOM_MPX-2ds.md

 - **Get community string**: The community string used when reading values from the device (default: *public*).
 - **Set community string**: The community string used when setting values on the device (default: *private*).

-## Featured Pages
+## Available Data Pages

 - **General**: Includes information on the status of the device, including some general information.

-  - **Services**: The available Services will be displayed in this page, as entries of the table **ServicesInfo**, each representing a decoder channel.
+- **Services**: Displays the available services as entries in the table **Services Info**, each representing a decoder channel.
 Information about each decoder channel will be displayed here.

-    - **Virtual Tables**: Virtual tables are displayed here, which will offer information that is used to build the **ServicesInfo** table found in the Services page.
+- **Virtual Tables** subpage: Displays virtual tables, which contain information that is used to build the **Service Info** table on the Services page.
 The **Virtual Common Audio Decoder Input Sources Ts Demux** table shows which SAT tuner each service uses by displaying "RF1" or "RF2" in the StrInfo column.
-This impacts the **RF Level**, **C/N**, and **TS Sync** values of the **Service Info** table.
+This affects the **RF Level**, **C/N**, and **TS Sync** values of the **Services Info** table.

-  - **Audio Sources**: This page contains information and configurations of the device's Audio Sources.
-Currently available Audio Sources: RTP
+- **Audio Sources**: Contains information and settings for the device's audio sources.
+At present, RTP is the only available audio source.

-  - **Settings**: Shows the settings available to the user.
-Currently it is possible to configure the SNMP Trap Destinations and XLR Channel Routing.
+- **Settings**: Shows the available settings.
+Currently, you can configure the SNMP trap destinations and XLR channel routing.

-  - **Polling Config**: Data polling management page, where you can configure which polling groups should be polled.
+- **Polling Config**: Allows you to configure which polling groups should be polled.
 By default, they are all disabled.

-  - **Web Interface**: The device's Web Interface, which is only accessible when the client machine has network access to the device.
+- **Web Interface**: The device's web interface, which is only accessible when the client machine has network access to the device.